destroyer-art/AI_AT/readme.md

 Given a user's input (a topic or keyword), the application generates a YouTube video script through these steps:

-1. Research the topic using Google Search and SerpAPI.
+    Research the topic using Google Search and SerpAPI.
-2. Generate a script with a custom-trained language model (based on OpenAI's GPT).
+    Generate a script with a custom-trained language model (based on OpenAI's GPT).
-3. Edit and refine the script with a casual and engaging tone.
+    Edit and refine the script with a casual and engaging tone.
-4. Acquire relevant images for the script using Google Images and SerpAPI.
+    Acquire relevant images for the script using Google Images and SerpAPI.
+    Generate text-to-speech audio for the script and allow playback.

+We are also working on adding the ability to create a video using the generated script, images, and text-to-speech audio.

-Built with Flask (backend), React (frontend), and other cool libraries, the application is designed to be user-friendly and fun to use 🎉.
+Built with Flask (backend), React (frontend), and other cool libraries, the application is designed to be user-friendly 🎉.

 ## Frontend Tech Stack 🛠